Govind156/Pocket_Garden/frontend/README.md

 # Plant Store Frontend

-A React-based frontend for the Mini Plant Store application with Material-UI components.
+A React-based frontend for the cd  with Material-UI components.

 ## Features